vdarkobar/cloud/all/vault-d/setup.md

 #### *Decide what you will use for*:

-> Domain name of your website, Vaultwarden Subdomain, Port Number and Time Zone.
+> Domain name of your website, Vaultwarden Subdomain, Port Number, Time Zone and Admin password.

 #### Command will add *ADMIN TOKEN* to *.env* file, used to log in at:
 ```